TomPace101/nanopore_diffusion/README.md

 # Files and Folders

-__TODO: OLD__

 Otherwise empty directories (eg directories containing only untracked files or subdirectories) will have a '.keep' file to force `git` to include the directory itself.

 - README.md: this document
+- pseudocode: pseudocode for exploring new features
+- simproc: code for FEM analysis, see its own documentation
+- singularity: recipes for singularity images containing the software dependencies
+- sphinx: sphinx documentation folder
+- validation: validation data for the simproc module
-- notes.md: random notes, thoughts, todo lists, and development plans
+- old_notes.md and new_notes.md: random notes, thoughts, todo lists, and development plans

+The following directories are mostly no longer used
 - description: problem description document
     - fig_svg: `inkscape` drawings for figures
     - fig_pdf: figures converted to pdf format
-- src: code for FEM analysis
+- src: OLD code for FEM analysis
     - dependencies_test.py: file to test that all required software dependencies are satisfied
     - folderstructure.py: provides information on the folder structure described here to the other modules
     - unitsystem.py: convenience module for converting values to and from model units